The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_baseline.md

 #### Structure

-Mitigators are listed in separate plots (facets), with baseline rates across the x-axes and the y-axis showing the scheme's ambitions for each mitigator, shown as either 80% prediction interval or the percent of activity mitigated depending on your preferred view.
+Mitigators are shown in separate plots, with baseline rates across the x-axes and the y-axis showing the scheme's ambitions for each mitigator, shown as either 80% prediction interval or the percent of activity mitigated depending on your preferred view.

 Overlaying the plots are dotted lines indicating the mean scheme values, dividing the plot into four quadrants: